The UO DIBELS Data System was developed and is maintained by education experts at the University of Oregon's Center on Teaching and Learning.

 The UO DIBELS Data System supports educators across the U.S. and internationally.

-Educators have trusted the DIBELS Data System for over 14 years.
+Educators have trusted the DIBELS Data System since 2001.

 Your data are protected at the highest level, by the University of Oregon's Institutional Review Board.

 We reinvest 100% of revenues back into research and customer support.

 Narrator: The Center on Teaching and Learning, or CTL, a not-for-profit research center at the University of Oregon is the home of the DIBELS Data System.

 Scott K. Baker Ph.D., CTL Associate Director: The Center on Teaching and Learning is the largest center in the College of Education at the University of Oregon and our mission is to conduct education research and to translate that research into effective practices for schools.